slatedocs/slate/source/includes/_endpoint-variable.md

-alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog. owner | url | If the variable is private it will point to the url of its owner.
+alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional annotations for the variables. discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog. owner | url | If the variable is private it will point to the url of its owner.
 Null for non private variables.